Bijesse/Year2CristoRey/projects/2-RPS/lessons/1-intro/README.md

 We're going to build an entire game inside a webpage where you play against the computer.
 Then we're going to change how the computer plays the game so that we can win.

+In order to create the winners of they game we had to think like programmers

 ## Introduction of new material (“I Do”)

-In order to create the winners of they game we had to think like programmers
+Show starter code and a working model

 ## Guided Practice (“We Do”)

-Show starter code and a working model

-## Independent practice ("You do")

 Break up into groups of two.
 Important: explain driver and gps first.
-Download starter code and work with evaluate (e)
+Download starter code

+## Independent practice ("You do")

+First piece of code to solve together: Document.ready

 ## Closing/ Homework